zchee/golang-wiki/WindowsDLLs.md

+---
-# Calling a Windows DLL
+title: Calling a Windows DLL
+---

 Go allows you to call native Windows function in several different ways.